BhaveshBhansali/Offline_Retail_Recommender_System/README.md

     This file contains table creation commands for checkout, product meta, and product hierarchy data.

 2. ### RecommenderSystem:

+    The workflow of our approach to build an offline recommendation system is as follows: We cluster receipts to find types of customers.
+Then, we map the receipts to traces i.e. find receipts to a customer journey.
+Once we have a trace-receipt mapping, we assign a cluster label to a trace based on the distance between receipt and the cluster centers.
+Thereafter, we train a classification model with the trace information as features and cluster as labels.
+After training a model, when a new customer comes in for shopping, our trained classification model classifies him/her to a type of customer (cluster label).
+Once we have a cluster (of similar receipts/customers) the new customer belongs to, we run an Apriori algorithm 9 on cluster receipts to get top frequent products.
+Finally, we recommend products (top frequent products) from the cluster to customer if the customer has not moved into the path where these products are kept in the store.

     This package consists of sub-packages related to different machine learning techniques and product analysis for recommender systems.

     #### 2.1 Analysis: